 Zhang recommends seven to 10 acupuncture sessions to achieve a therapeutic effect.

-"It always depends on the patient," Zhang says.
+"It always depends on the patient," Burns says.
 "But in general, one should come for two treatments per week during the stimulation phase, a treatment catered to the time of retrieval; two treatments on the day of embryo transfer; and a treatment within the implantation period.

-Zhang says acupuncture can also help hopeful parents well before they start the IVF process.
+Burns says acupuncture can also help hopeful parents well before they start the IVF process.

-"It is also helpful if the patient and her partner receive weekly treatment prior to the IVF cycle for a minimum of two to four weeks," he says.
+"It is also helpful if the patient and her partner receive weekly treatment prior to the IVF cycle for a minimum of two to four weeks," she says.
 "In an ideal world, she would start receiving treatment three to six months before trying to conceive."

 Though acupuncture is considered safe before and during pregnancy, a few precautions need to be taken during the IVF process.